it-dept-cis/Essential-Guide-to-Election-Security/docs/source/Maturity/maturity_bp_mapping.rst

 **Actions**

+1. Download and complete the
-1. Complete the six simple :doc:`IT inventory worksheets <../Appendices/worksheets.rst#IT-Inventory-Worksheets>`.
+Complete the six simple :doc:`IT inventory worksheets <../Appendices/worksheets.rst#it-inventory-worksheets>`.
 Together, these fulfill the :doc:`Asset Management <../BPs/asset_management>` best practice for |Maturity1|.
 2. Complete the asset protection worksheet for each asset in the inventory. encrypt_data_at_rest managing_workstations